harinath206/Movie_Mania/README.md

 Movie Mania<br>
 Welcome to Movie Mania!
 This is a dynamic movie website built using HTML, CSS, and JavaScript.
-Movie Mania allows you to explore and enjoy various movie-related features, including playing trailers, exploring different genres, and viewing lists of top-rated, popular, and upcoming movies.
+Movie Mania allows you to explore and enjoy various movie-related features, including playing trailers, exploring different genres, and viewing lists of top-rated, popular, and upcoming movies.<br>

 Features<br>
 1. Play Trailers<br>
 YouTube Integration: Each movie entry includes a link to its trailer on YouTube, allowing users to watch trailers directly from the website.<br>